PlatformAwareProgramming/CloudClusters.jl/README.md

 ```

 The __@cluster__ macro will not instantiate the cluster yet.
 It will create a _cluster contract_, from which the user can create one or more clusters.

 The variable ```my_first_cluster_contract``` receives a _contract handle_.
-Handles are symbols comprising 15 randomly calculated lower- and upper-case alphabetic characters (e.g.,```:FXqElAnSeTEpQAm``` ).
+In _CloudClusters.jl_, a handle is a symbol comprising 15 randomly calculated lower- and upper-case alphabetic characters (e.g.,```:FXqElAnSeTEpQAm``` ).
 Since they are symbols, they are printable and may be used directly to refer to a cluster contract.

 A cluster contract must be resolved to be able to instantiate clusters from it.
 For that, the user needs to apply __@resolve__, as below: